TradingView Pine Script Tutorial: Complete Honest v6 Guide (2026)

 Understanding Pine Script v6

-Pine Script v6 is the current and actively maintained version of the language.
-TradingView has been explicit that future updates will apply exclusively to v6, so if you are starting from scratch, there is no reason to learn an older version.
-Build good habits with v6 syntax from the beginning.
+Pine Script v6 is the current and actively maintained version.
+TradingView currently recommends using Pine Script v6 for all new development, and future updates are focused on v6, so if you are starting from scratch, there is no reason to learn an older version.

 Setting Up the Pine Editor

 You do not need a paid TradingView account to start writing Pine Script.
 A free account is sufficient to open the Pine Editor, write indicators, and apply them to your charts.
-Some advanced features — publishing scripts publicly, using certain data feeds, running more complex backtests — require a paid plan, but the core scripting environment is available to all users.
+Some advanced features — more indicators per chart, more concurrent alerts, running complex backtests — require a paid plan, but the core scripting environment is available to all users.

 //@version=6